eourcs/LockFreeCuckooHash/index.md

 Much of this work is derived from _Nguyen and Tsigas, 2014_.
 The `uint32_t -> uint32_t` hash functions were written by Bob Jenkins and Thomas Wang and taken from [here](https://gist.github.com/badboy/6267743).
 Documentation for Intel's `concurrent_hash_map` can be found [here](https://software.intel.com/en-us/node/506191).

+Equal work was performed by both project members.

 ### Sources
 * [1] ["A lockless transposition table implementation for parallel search"](http://www.craftychess.com/hyatt/hashing.html)
 * [2] [Sylvan, "Multi-core Decision Diagrams"](http://www.tvandijk.nl/wp-content/uploads/2015/01/sylvan_tacas15.pdf)